mitsuhiko/lucumr/2023/11/19/cathedral-and-bazaaar-licensing.rst

 ================================================

 Sentry relicensed under a new license, called the `Functional Source License (FSL) <https://fsl.software/>`__.
-It's not an Open Source license by the OSI definition, but it comes with an irrevocable grant: after two years it turns into an Apache 2.0 licensed artifact (or MIT for the alternative form).
+Like the BSUL it replaces, It's not an Open Source license by the OSI definition, but it comes with an irrevocable grant: after two years it turns into an Apache 2.0 licensed artifact (or MIT for the alternative form).
 It's the response to a lot of feedback we have received about our previous use of the `BUSL
 <https://spdx.org/licenses/BUSL-1.1.html>`__.
 You can read all about
 the switch to FSL
 in the `Announcement Blog Post
 <https://blog.sentry.io/introducing-the-functional-source-license-freedom-without-free-riding/>`__.
 (You can also find my original thoughts on `the use
 of the BUSL here </2019/11/4/open-source-and-saas/>`__.)

+I believe this license to be closer to Open Source than what we had before.

 When I started Open Source development, there was a very famous essay by Eric S. Raymond called “The Cathedral and the Bazaar”.
 It describes